WHAT TO DO IN YOKOHAMA? WHAT IS YOKOHAMA FAMOUS FOR? IS YOKOHAMA WORTH A VISIT?

 Where to stay in Yokohama?

-In Yokohama we recommend to stay either in Chinatown which is close to most tourist attractions, in the vibrant Minato Mirai 21 or Yamate for calm but also lively atmosphere.
+In Yokohama, we recommend staying either in Chinatown which is close to most tourist attractions, in the vibrant Minato Mirai 21 or Yamate.

 Hyatt Regency Yokohama (in Chinatown)